11ty/eleventy/docs/filters.md

 ## Asynchronous Nunjucks Filters

-_New in Eleventy v0.2.13+_ By default, almost all templating engines are synchronous.
+_(New in Eleventy `v0.2.13`)_ By default, almost all templating engines are synchronous.
 Nunjucks supports some asynchronous behavior, like filters.
 Here’s how that works:

 ```
 eleventyConfig.addNunjucksAsyncFilter("myAsyncFilter", function(value, callback) {